6.7 Skills for innovation

 The curriculum of the school subject Design and Technology of Secondary General Education (Σχεδιασμός και Τεχνολογία Μέσης Γενικής Εκπαίδευσης) adheres to the principle that technology literate and competent pupils ought to possess a set of knowledge, skills and attitudes.
 The subject is taught at upper-secondary level and its curriculum was designed so that students acquire core skills of the 21st-century, such as problem solving, innovation, project management, creativity, critical thinking, etc.

-The Design and Technology Advisors offer several training courses to in-service teachers (Εκπαιδευτικοί Μέσης Γενικής) and to potential teachers (Πρόγραμμα Επιμόρφωσης Υποψήφιων Καθηγητών Σχεδιασμού και Τεχνολογίας), they provide on-site support at schools and have developed relevant supportive teaching materials that can be found in the following links - secondary education supportive materials (Διδακτικό Υλικό & Υποστηρικτικό Υλικό).
+The Design and Technology Advisors offer several seminars and conferences (Ημερίδες - Σεμινάρια – Συνέδρια) to in-service teachers and to potential teachers (Πρόγραμμα Επιμόρφωσης Υποψήφιων Καθηγητών Σχεδιασμού και Τεχνολογίας), they provide on-site support at schools and have developed relevant supportive teaching materials that can be found in the following links - secondary education supportive materials (Διδακτικό Υλικό & Υποστηρικτικό Υλικό) for all grades of lower- and upper-secondary education.

-From the school year 2016/2017, there has been a revision in the existing curricula and development of new ones as well as a review of the fields of study and specialisations offered by Secondary Technical and Vocational Education (STVE) in order to become more attractive and relevant to labour market needs.
-All fields of study and specialisations in STVE (Κλάδοι και Ειδικότητες – Μέση Τεχνική και Επαγγελματική Εκπαίδευση) aim to support learners’ creativity and innovation by acquiring skills, such as critical thinking, idea generation, entrepreneurial mindset and problem-solving.
+Respectively, under the 5th objective “Integration of topics related to green development and the circular economy”, several activities related to green development, the circular economy, and environmental protection within the framework of courses in various specialisations, have been organised.
+All fields of study and specialisations in STVET (Κλάδοι και Ειδικότητες – Μέση Τεχνική και Επαγγελματική Εκπαίδευση) aim to support learners’ creativity and innovation by acquiring skills, such as critical thinking, idea generation, entrepreneurial mindset and problem-solving.
 Such skills will be enhanced by practical training in industry.

 Fostering innovation through non-formal and informal learning and youth work